omgnetwork/omgnetwork.github.io/docs/blockchain-design.md

 sidebar_label: Blockchain Design
 ---

-This page describes the blockchain (consensus) design used by the first iteration of OmiseGO Plasma-based implementation.
+This page describes the blockchain (consensus) design used by the first iteration of OMG Network Plasma-based implementation.
 This design is a modified version of [Minimal Viable Plasma design](https://ethresear.ch/t/minimal-viable-plasma/426).

 > This content assumes that you have prior knowledge of Ethereum and general familiarity with Plasma.

 ### Tesuji Plasma architecture
 Tesuji Plasma's architecture allows cheaper transactions and higher throughput, without sacrificing security.
 Users make transactions on a child chain that derives its security from a root chain.

 Child chain refers to a blockchain that coalesces multiple transactions into a child chain block, compacting them into a single, cheap transaction on a root chain.
-OmiseGO's root chain is the Ethereum blockchain.
+OMG Network's root chain is the Ethereum blockchain.

-### OmiseGO's blockchain design
+### OMG Network's blockchain design
-The key features of OmiseGO's blockchain design may be viewed as deviations from the big picture Plasma that is outlined by the original Plasma paper:
+The key features of OMG Network's blockchain design may be viewed as deviations from the big picture Plasma that is outlined by the original Plasma paper:

 1. Only supports transactions transferring value between addresses.